RxssA/DigitalRainCpp/index.md

 ## Issues
 - flickering of rain, at the time I thought this issue was caused by window size being set up incorrectly somehow.
 The issue fixed itself after maximizing and then minimizing the terminal window.
 I had tried setting the terminal window to be maxmized on startup, but everything I had tried doesn't seem to work, the fix was changing from C++11 to C++17, not sure how this fixed it yet.
+- Originally, I experimented with different console fonts and UTF-16 encoding to display special Unicode characters.
+However, the console struggled to render them correctly, displaying '?' instead.
+Using wchar_t arrays with the L prefix worked in displaying Unicode characters correctly.

 ## Future Improvements
 - Remove nested loops from runRainAnimation()